tearust/t-rust/obsidian/_gitbook-dev-docs/020_tutorial/020_hello_world/022_dev-runner_ the_local_development-environment/README.md

 TApp development needs 4 basic steps.

 - Unit test: Run `cargo test` after every code change.
-This is the fastest and cheapest way to test the logic.
+This is the fastest way to test the logic.
 - Dev runner: The local development environment.
 It's a simulator of the TEA Project runtime but running locally.
-Like Hardhat for Ethereum, this is the simplest and fastest test to verify the front end and back end logic integration.
+Like Hardhat for Ethereum, this is the quickest way to test and verify the front end and back end logic integration.
-- Testnet: This is **almost** the same as the final production environment but all the assets are faked.
-You don't need to worry about any mistakes causing real fund losses.
+- Testnet: This is **almost** the same as the final production environment but all the assets are not real so any mistakes won't cause real fund losses.
-- Production: This is the last stepn where code is run in the real production environment.
+- Production: This is the last step where code is run in the real production environment.
 Please note that any mistake in your code may cause **real** fund losses.

 In the previous step, we walked through the unit test.
 In this step, we'll walk through the Local Development Environment, called "Dev Runner".